gsamokovarov/web-console/README.markdown

 ### config.web_console.style.colors

-_Web Console_ supports up to 256 color themes, though most of the common terminal themes are usually just 16 colors.
+_Web Console_ supports up to 256 color themes, though most of the common terminal themes are usually 16 colors.

 The default color theme is a white-on-black theme called `light`.
 For different appearance you may want to experiment with the other included color